atlopes/calendar/DOCUMENTATION.md

 m.GC.SetDate(2001, 1, 1)
 m.IC.SetDate(m.GC)

 ?
-"The first day of the 21st century was on", CALENDARDATEFORMAT(m.IC)
+"The first day of the 21st century was on", CalendarDateFormat(m.IC)

 FUNCTION CalendarDateFormat (Cal AS Calendar)